GiulioRossetti/ndlib/docs/reference/models/opinion/COD.rst

 Example
 -------

-In the code below is shown an example of istantiation and execution of a Cognitive Opinion Dynamics model simultion on a random graph: we set the initial infected node set to the 10% of the overall population, the external information value to 015, the B and T intervals equal to [0,1] and the fraction of positive/neutral/infected equal to 1/3.
+In the code below is shown an example of instantiation and execution of a Cognitive Opinion Dynamics model simulation on a random graph: we set the initial infected node set to the 10% of the overall population, the external information value to 015, the B and T intervals equal to [0,1] and the fraction of positive/neutral/infected equal to 1/3.

 .. code-block:: python